AdamSobieski/Narratology/README.md

 ## Computational Narratology

-Considered, here, are some implementational approaches to computational narratology.

 ### Situation Modeling and Event Interpretation

 The following simple sketches explore the concepts that a situation model could be represented using a semantic dataset and that a computational interpretation of an event could involve producing weighted candidate update sets for such a situation model.